 Community Grants covers a broad scope of projects aimed at strengthening the charitable sector and engaging communities.
-This is Calgary Foundation's largest granting program and is open for application twice a year.
-We receive about 300 applications per year and fund around one-third of the projects.
-Grant amounts vary and can range from \$5,000 - \$200,000.
-The average request is \$75,000.
+This is Calgary Foundation's largest granting program.
+We receive about 300 applications per year, averaging \$75,000 and able to support about a third of requests.